jovo-community/plugin-playfab/README.md

 }
 ```

 The value of `playfab.loginInfo` is a snapshot of the values at login time.
 They are most useful when processing the first request in a session.
-The Jovo session data `playfab.loginInfo.PlayFabId` value is useful in many PlayFab API calls.
+The Jovo session data `playfab.loginInfo.PlayFabId` value is useful in many PlayFab API calls so it has been added to `this.$playfab.PlayFabId`.

 Use the profile info in code: `this.$session.data.playfab.profile`.